A&E Negligence Compensation Claims

 In the majority of cases, the care and treatment of emergency patients in A&E is exemplary.
 However, the often frenetic A&E environment can sometimes result in errors, and delays in urgently needed treatment.

-Errors and delays in A&E care can be the cause of personal injury to patients, and can result in a medical negligence compensation claim.
+Errors and delays in A&E care can result in avoidable harm, leading to a medical negligence compensation claim.

 Causes of A&E personal injury